amanrai31/React2/README4.md

 }
 ```

-**NOTE :** In plain JS we loop over whole array in reduce f/n.
+**NOTE :** In plain JS we loop over the whole array in reduce f/n.
 In useReducer, we dispatch one action at a time i.e. array size is 1 so the reduce function only calls the callback(iterate) f/n for one time only and gives the updated/new state.

 -----